Soehardjono Sastromihardjo: Career

-Soehardjono during his service at the embassy in Washington D.C.
+Soehardjono during his service at the embassy in Washington, D.C.

 After receiving his master's degree, Soehardjono was posted in Marseille, France, as a consul in the consulate general from 1995 to 1999.
-By 2002, he was appointed to the embassy in Washington, D.C. with as chief of information section with the diplomatic rank of counsellor.
+By 2002, he was appointed to the embassy in Washington, D.C., as chief of information section with the diplomatic rank of counsellor.
 In 2003, he was promoted to the rank of minister counsellor and became the chief of political affairs division, serving until 2005.
-He returned to Indonesia to serve within the foreign department as the chief of ministry and mission administration bureau from 2006 to 2007, followed by a tenure as director of information and media from 2007 to 2010.
-In 2009, Soehardjono oversaw the launching of the foreign department's new portal, www.deplu.go.id, with a capacity ten times greater than its predecessor and costed the department one and a half billion rupiahs.
+He was recalled and appointed as chief of ministry and mission administration bureau on 28 December 2005, to 2007, followed by a tenure as director of information and media from 11 May 2007 to 2010.
+In 2009, Soehardjono oversaw the launching of the foreign department's new portal with a capacity ten times greater than its predecessor and costed the department one and a half billion rupiahs.